jonuoha60/twitter-bot/README.md

 # Auto Twitter Bio Updater with Latest GitHub Repo

-Automatically update your Twitter bio with your newest GitHub repository!
-Keep your Twitter profile fresh and showcase your latest work without any manual effort.
+Automatically update your Twitter bio with your newest GitHub repository Keep your Twitter profile fresh and showcase your latest work without any manual effort.

 ---